Inference for Dependent Data with Learned Clusters: Methodology: Inference with Unsupervised Cluster Learning

 The second important definition is that of an \textit{unsupervised clustering algorithm}, which is an assignment that returns, to every $\mathsf X = (\mathsf X,\mathrm d)$, a partition of $\mathsf X$ given by the mapping

-The idea behind using an unsupervised clustering algorithm is that if the dissimilarity $\mathrm d$ appropriately reflects the dependence in $\zeta_i$, then the resulting partition $\mathcal C$ may have the desired property that observations belonging to different clusters exhibit negligible dependence.
+generated by trying to keep the distance between observations in the same partition small and the distance between observations in different partitions large.
+Then, if the dissimilarity $\mathrm d$ appropriately reflects the dependence in $\zeta_i$, the resulting partition $\mathcal C$ may have the desired property that averages of observations belonging to different clusters exhibit negligible dependence.
 In the formal analysis in Section \ref{clt_section}, the imposed mixing conditions imply that dependence between $\zeta_i$ and $\zeta_j$ vanishes as $\mathrm{d}(i,j)$ becomes large.
-Then, if $\mathcal C$ places distant observations (as defined by $\mathrm d$) in different clusters, favorable properties of the test $T$ may be anticipated.
+Then, if $\mathcal C$ tends to place distant observations (as defined by $\mathrm d$) in different clusters, favorable properties of the test $T$ may be anticipated.

 Though there are many commonly used unsupervised clustering algorithms and we expect most to be usable as methods for forming data-dependent clusters, we consider only $k$-\texttt{medoids} in this paper for technical reasons discussed in Section \ref{balanced_small_boundary}.
-We provide a full description of the version of $k$-\texttt{medoids} we use in Appendix \ref{Appendix A}.
 Note that by composition of specific $\Test$ and $\Cluster$ procedures, it is already possible to define an outcome $T$ for $H_0$ given $\mathscr D,\mathsf X$ by constructing $T = \Test(\mathscr D, \Cluster(\mathsf X)).$